Uncountably many enumerations of well-quasi-ordered permutation classes: Words Under the Factor Order

 Finally, by construction,~$\alpha_j^\ast$ is composed of factors of the form $(\alpha_i^\ast)^{s_i}(\alphabar_i^\ast)^{s_i}$ and $(\alphabar_i^\ast)^{s_i}(\alpha_i^\ast)^{s_i}$.
 These correspond to the words~$\alpha_{i+1}$ and~$\alphabar_{i+1}$ that can be used to make up~$\alpha_j$, from which the inductive step follows. \end{proof}

 We now state the main result of this section; we prove it after considering an example.

 \begin{proposition} Suppose that $(s_k)$ and $(t_k)$ are distinct sequences of positive integers, and that~$(s_k)$ lexicographically precedes $(t_k)$.
-Then there exists an integer $M\ge 3$ such that~$\L^{\exparen{s_k}}_n = \L^{\exparen{t_k}}_n$ for all~${n<M}$, but~$\L^{\exparen{s_k}}_M\supsetneq \L^{\exparen{t_k}}_M$. \end{proposition}
+Then there exists an integer $M\ge 4$ such that~$\L^{\exparen{s_k}}_n = \L^{\exparen{t_k}}_n$ for all~${n<M}$, but~$\L^{\exparen{s_k}}_M\supsetneq \L^{\exparen{t_k}}_M$. \end{proposition}

-We note that the ``inequalities'' in Proposition~\ref{prop-words-distinct-enum} are in some sense reversed---we assume that $(s_k)$ precedes $(t_k)$ in lexicographical order, and then it follows that~$\L^{\exparen{s_k}}_M$ is \emph{larger} than~$\L^{\exparen{t_k}}_M$.
+We note that the ``inequalities'' in Proposition~\ref{prop-words-distinct-enum} are in some sense reversed---if $(s_k)$ precedes $(t_k)$ in lexicographical order, then it follows that~$|\L^{\exparen{s_k}}_M|$ is \emph{greater} than~$|\L^{\exparen{t_k}}_M|$.
 We illustrate this with the concrete example where the sequences are $(1,1,1,\dots)$ and $(2,1,1,\dots)$.
 In this case the construction gives us the table below.

 One can check that the languages~$\L^{(1,1,1,\dots)}$ and~$\L^{(2,1,1,\dots)}$ agree up to and including length $3$:

 but they differ at length $4$:

 Hence, in this case Proposition~\ref{prop-words-distinct-enum} holds with $M=4$.
 We conclude this section by proving Proposition~\ref{prop-words-distinct-enum}, and then we begin translating Pouzet's construction to the permutation context in the next section.